sindresorhus/touch-bar-simulator/readme.md

 > Launch the Touch Bar simulator from anywhere without needing to have Xcode installed

 Whereas Apple requires you to launch it from inside Xcode.

-This app also comes with a handy screenshot button.
+This app also comes with a handy transparency slider and screenshot button.

 **[Discuss it on Product Hunt](https://www.producthunt.com/posts/touch-bar-simulator)**